sanjaynagi/rna-seq-pop/README.md

 * *Anopheles gambiae s.l* - Reports if DE genes are found underneath known selective sweep signals in the [Ag1000g](https://www.nature.com/articles/nature24995).
 * *Anopheles gambiae s.l* - Determines Karyotype of chromosomal inversions using [compkaryo](https://academic.oup.com/g3journal/article/9/10/3249/6026680) - [GH](https://github.com/sanjaynagi/compkaryo)

-The workflow is generalised, and will function with any trimmed Illumina paired-end RNA-sequencing.
+The workflow is generalised, and will function with any Illumina paired-end RNA-sequencing.
 However, certain modules, such as the ancestry and karyotyping, are only appropriate for *An. gambiae s.l*.
 These can be activated in the configuration file (config.yaml).
 The workflow works with pooled samples, diploid, or haploid individuals.

-The workflow is still in construction, and not yet ready for release.
-If you have any feedback on how the workflow may be improved, please get in touch, or feel free to fork the github repo and create a pull request for any additional features you would like to implement.
-If you are using the workflow and would like to give feedback or troubleshoot, consider joining the discord server [here](https://discord.gg/RaXjP8APCq)
+If you have any feedback on how the workflow may be improved, please do get in touch, or feel free to fork the github repo and create a pull request for any additional features you would like to implement.
+If you are using the workflow and would like to give feedback or troubleshoot, consider joining the discord server [here](https://discord.gg/RaXjP8APCq), otherwise email or log an issue on github.

 ## Authors